novendo-rgb/Popularity-Spotify-Prediction/README.md

 ## EDA
 - Performed descriptive statistics using 'df.describe()' separately on numerical and categorical features to understand their distributions.
 - Created distribution plots and boxplots to analyze the distribution of numerical features grouped by the popularity label, as well as to detect outliers.
 - Generated a correlation matrix to examine linear relationships between numerical features and to identify potential multicollinearity.
+(Nanti masukin gambar)
 - Created scatter plots and pairplot to explore the relationship between individual numerical features and the popularity score.
 - Performed two-sample t-tests on numerical features to assess whether the differences in means between popular and non-popular tracks are statistically significant.
+(Nanti masukin gambar)
 - Calculated the Pearson correlation between numerical features and the popularity score, and visualized the results using a bar plot.
 - Created trend plots showing the average popularity score and the number of tracks over the years.
 - Explored categorical features by plotting average popularity trends by genre and subgenre, and using count plots to show the distribution of mode and key.